dmpstats/Behavioural_Classification_for_Vultures/README.md

 -   This MoveApp is designed for species that roost at night.
 If the species is nocturnal (i.e. the provided *start* of roosting hours is earlier than the provided *end* of roosting hours), classifications will be inaccurate or unable to be calculated.

--   Selecting to `Use Provided Sunrise Hours` without having previously generated the hours will affect the day-night classification.
+-   Selecting to `Use Provided Sunrise Hours` without having previously generated the hours using the **Add Local and Solar Time MoveApp** will throw an error

 -   The first location associated with each ID cannot be classified, as there is no lagged event to allow speed or time calculations.
 Therefore, one location (the earliest) for each ID will be classified as `Unknown`